Who are they?

 The culture and way of the Oguta people.

 The Oguta people love their lake more than anything else.
-They named the lake “Ogbuide,” and they see the lake as their god, both in women and men.
+They named the lake “Ogbuide,” and they see the lake as their god, both for women and men.
 The woman’s name is Uhamiri, while the man’s name is Urashi(from the Arashi River).
 The story they tell about Uhamiri and Urashi is about a husband and wife who fought, so their water is not mixed even if they flow together.

 They gave the shrine the special names “Obodo mmiri bara Gburugburu” (a town surrounded by water) and “Ameshi ogidiga”(an oguta that shines).